Jump to section

 - Priority-setting.
 Now that we know what we need to do, we need to set priorities so we can achieve our goals.
 This can help ensure we get to the most important tasks and projects, even as other demands on our time arise.
 In our example, Ibrahim sets his priorities and decides he needs one day each week for the next three months to get through the first phase of his plan.
 To accomplish this, he blocked off time on his calendar to work on this project, and he pushed out less important projects by communicating with stakeholders.

 - Self-awareness.
 The ability to consciously access our thoughts, desires, and feelings can help us control our behaviors.
 This, in turn, can have a direct impact on our performance, and how others perceive us.
-For example, as Ibrahim works through his plan, he begins to notice some anxious feelings within his body, and finds himself ruminating at night.
-He begins to sense his “ego attachment” to the opportunity to succeed in the eyes of others, and a sense of worry about whether he is the right person for this project.
+For example, as Ibrahim works through his plan, he begins to notice some anxious feelings within his body and finds himself ruminating at night.
+He begins to sense his “ego attachment” to the opportunity to succeed in the eyes of others and a sense of worry about whether he is the right person for this project.

 - Emotional regulation.
 Being self-aware of our feelings is a prerequisite to regulating them.
-For example, fear can be distressing and provoke fight or flight type reactions if we aren’t able to elevate it to our consciousness.
+For example, fear can be distressing and provoke fight or flight-type reactions if we aren’t able to elevate it to our consciousness.
 Ibrahim’s self-awareness allows him to understand his fear that he may not be the right person for the task at hand.
 He’s able to overcome this emotion by thinking rationally about his strengths and how they apply to any market segment.
 This allows him to refocus on what he does best, and work through his discomfort.

 - Self-care.
 The only person who can truly be responsible for our care is ourselves.
 Thriving as an individual starts with nurturing ourselves.
 Many of us carry ingrained beliefs that serving others is our calling, or self-sacrifice is noble, and thinking about ourselves is selfish.
 The fact is, we need to be at our best to do our best and if we don’t practice self-care, we begin to erode our capacity to contribute.
 How many of us have hit a “tough stretch” at work where we put in 80 hours a week for several weeks, only to find our clarity of thought and productivity declining?
 For Ibrahim, he had been through this before.
-Big work assignments had created imbalance in his life before, so he knew going in that he had to create structure for himself by planning time for exercise, and to use proven techniques for him to be able to leave open tasks at work in order to allow time for family.
+Big work assignments had created an imbalance in his life before, so he knew going in that he had to create a structure for himself by planning time for exercise, and to use proven techniques for him to be able to leave open tasks at work in order to allow time for family.
 He replaced “selfish” with “self-ish”.

 Even those with strong self-management capabilities can falter now and then.
 Perhaps you didn’t get much sleep last night, and let your emotions get the better of you at a team meeting.
 Or maybe you got so bogged down in urgent tasks, that you lost sight of what was truly important.
 It happens to the best of us.